 • Frequent talking and listening.

-• Must be able to push, pull, move, lift, carry fold, kneel, reach, stack, stoop and bend which may include direct intervention with participants.
+• Requires the ability to lift 25 pounds, carry, fold, kneel, reach, stack, stoop and bend which may include direct intervention with participants.

-• May be required to report to work during emergencies, including inclement weather.
+• As essential personnel, may be required to report to work during emergencies including inclement weather.

 © Copyright 2009.
 Horizon House, Inc. All Rights Reserved